|The Dungeons of Moria|

 |Game Length||~50 Hours|

-Moria is a roguelike that is very loosly based on J.R.R.
-Tolkien's The Lord of the Rings.
-The game world is set in The Dungeons of Moria where the player has to venture deep into the mines to defeat the Balrog.
-Although inspired by Tolkien's Mines of Moria, there is little else that the game shares with the books.
+The Dungeons of Moria (usually just called Moria) is a roguelike based loosely on J.R.R.
+Tolkien's The Lord of the Rings, with the game world is set in the Mines of Moria, where the player has to venture deep into the mines to defeat the Balrog.
+Although inspired by Tolkien there is little else that the game shares with the books.

 Created by Robert Alan Koeneke in 1983, Moria is one of the earliest clones of Rogue and was the first roguelike to have a "Town" level where you buy weapons, armor, spellbooks, potions, and various other items to help you on your difficult quest to defeat the Balrog.